EIHW/ComParE2022/README.md

   |-- Model_baseline_ResultsReports/
 ```

-The `Model_baseline_ResultsReports` directory stores the resulting `.pth` model and a `.json` file summarising the ground truth and the inferred activities on the development set.
+The `Model_baseline_ResultsReports` directory stores the resulting `.pth` model, and a `.json` file summarising the ground truth and the inferred activities on the development set.
 The `Model_baseline_ResultsReports` directory stores a `.txt` file with the UAR scored on the development partition.